ethz-asl/deep_motion_planning/deep_learning_model/README.md

 ```
 make train
 ```
 This will start the training of your model.
-Please refer to the Makefile to change the files and folders that are used during training.
-Furthermore, we set some metaparameters (initial learning rate, maximum number of steps and the batch size) in this file.
+Please refer to the `Makefile` to change the files and folders that are used during training.
+We also set some metaparameters (initial learning rate, maximum number of steps and the batch size) in this file.
+Furthermore, in the `Makefile` you can add the option `--use_conv_model` to the command line options of `train_model.py`.
+With this option enabled, the [convolutional network structure](https://arxiv.org/pdf/1609.07910.pdf) will be selected.
+Otherwise, the [fully connected structure](https://arxiv.org/pdf/1805.07095.pdf) is used.

 ### Tensorboard